caiettia/Thesis-Project/project2/README.md

 $\alpha$ is again a strength hyperparameter, and is usually identified using the L1 ratio of $\frac{\lambda}{1-\lambda}$
 $\lambda$ is defined to be $0 \le \lambda \le 1$

+Elastic Net is able to find a decent middle ground between Ridge and LASSO regularizations, allowing the regularization to address both the multi-collinearity that
+Ridge addresses while also enabling our model to be more parsimonious in line with LASSO.

 ## SCAD